 Children at the end of reception, to achieve expected progress, are required to complete a program on the computer, use hardware to interact with age-appropriate computer software e.g. clicking on icons to make different things happen, as well as recognise that a range of technology is used in places such as homes and schools and select and use technology for particular purposes.

 To achieve exceeding in this area, children are expected to, as well as the above, find out about and use a range of everyday technology.

-For KS1 the new curriculum has divided the study of ICT into 3 areas: CS (computer science), IT (information technology) and DL (Digital literacy).
+For KS1 the new curriculum has divided the study of Computing into 3 areas: CS (Computer Science), IT (Information Technology) and DL (Digital Literacy).

 One way of thinking about these aspects is as the foundations, applications and implications of computing.
 The aims for the subject as a whole reflect this distinction.
 [All pupils] can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
 (CS) [All pupils] can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
 (CS) [All pupils] can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.
 (IT) [All pupils] are responsible, competent, confident and creative users of information and communication technology.
 (DL)

 Children at KS1 will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programmes execute by following precise and unambiguous instructions.
 Create and debug simple programs.
 Use logical reasoning to predict the behaviour of simple programs.